SamPenrose/ua-augmented-auth/README.md

 --------------
 Define APIs and provide model implementations which allow:

-  - people to understand and control how their identities are exposed on the web;
+  - people to understand and control how their identities are exposed on the web with User Agent UIs;

-    + example non-Web UX which address this need: Android Account Manager

   - RPs to take advantage of SSO with minimal overhead;
   - and IdPs to take advantage of SSO on non-browser User Agents.